Mexico releases drug lord behind 1985 DEA agent killing

 | MEXICO CITY

-MEXICO CITY Notorious Mexican drug kingpin Rafael Caro Quintero, convicted of ordering the killing of a U.S. Drug Enforcement Administration officer in 1985, was freed by a court on Friday, and the agency said it will press to have him brought to justice in the United States.
+MEXICO CITY Notorious Mexican drug kingpin Rafael Caro Quintero, convicted of ordering the torture and murder of a U.S. anti-drugs agent in 1985, was freed from prison on Friday in a move that angered the U.S. government.

-Caro Quintero, who was sentenced to 40 years in prison for ordering the killing of undercover DEA agent Enrique Camarena and served 28 years in prison, was released after the court decided he should have been tried at a state level, rather than federal level, a court official said.
+Caro Quintero had served 28 years of a 40-year sentence for the brutal death of Drug Enforcement Administration agent Enrique Camarena and was released after a Mexican court ruled he should have been tried at a state level rather than on federal charges.

-In a statement, the DEA said it was "deeply troubled" by the decision to free Caro Quintero, whom it called "the mastermind and organizer of this atrocious act."
+The DEA said it was "deeply troubled" by his early release and that it would push for him to be tried in a U.S. court.

-"We are reminded every day of the ultimate sacrifice paid by Special Agent Camarena and DEA will vigorously continue its efforts to ensure Caro Quintero faces charges in the United States for the crimes he committed," it said.
+"We are reminded every day of the ultimate sacrifice paid by Special Agent Camarena and DEA will vigorously continue its efforts to ensure Caro Quintero faces charges in the United States for the crimes he committed," it said in a statement.

-Caro Quintero, who the U.S. Department of Justice says was born in 1952, holds a special place in Mexican drug lore and was one of the leaders of the Guadalajara cartel, a forerunner of the Sinaloa cartel which is currently led by Joaquin "Shorty" Guzman, the country's most-wanted drug lord.
+Caro Quintero, who is believed to be 60, holds a special place in Mexican drug lore.
+He was one of the leaders of the Guadalajara cartel, a forerunner of the Sinaloa cartel which is currently led by Joaquin "Shorty" Guzman, the country's most-wanted drug lord.

-He was released from the Puente Grande prison in the western Mexican state of Jalisco on Friday morning, according to the state attorney general's office.
+Caro Quintero was freed from the Puente Grande prison in the western Mexican state of Jalisco on Friday morning, according to the state attorney general's office.

-"There are various factors, and among them the fact that he already served his time for drug trafficking," the court official said.
+"There are various factors, and among them the fact that he already served his time for drug trafficking," a court official said in explaining the release.

-Caro Quintero was convicted of ordering the 1985 kidnapping, torture and murder of Camarena, who had been behind a number of successful drug busts.
+Camarena was kidnapped, tortured and murdered in retaliation for his involvement in a number of successful drug busts.

-At the time, the United States expressed anger at a perceived lacklustre effort to catch Camarena's killer and the episode marked a low point in Mexico-U.S. relations.
+At the time, the United States was furious at a perceived lacklustre effort to catch Camarena's killer and the episode marked a low point in U.S.-Mexico relations.
 Caro Quintero was caught in Costa Rica in 1985.

 His release raises the possibility of a renewed tussle between the two countries over the possible extradition of the aging drug lord.

-"The Department of Justice has continued to make clear to Mexican authorities the continued interest of the United States in securing Caro Quintero's extradition so that he might face justice in the United States," said U.S. Justice Department spokesman Peter Carr.
+U.S. Justice Department spokesman Peter Carr said the government was "extremely disappointed" by the decision to free Caro Quintero and that it "has continued to make clear to Mexican authorities the continued interest of the United States in securing Caro Quintero's extradition so that he might face justice in the United States."

-According to a source from the Mexican attorney general's office, Caro Quintero cannot be extradited to the United States because a decision by Mexico's Supreme Court bars extradition of Mexicans to countries that may impose the death penalty or life imprisonment - punishments excluded by Mexican law.
+A source from the Mexican attorney general's office said Caro Quintero cannot be extradited to the United States because a decision by Mexico's Supreme Court bars extradition of Mexicans to countries that may impose the death penalty or life imprisonment - punishments excluded by Mexican law.

-In June, the U.S. Department of the Treasury imposed sanctions on 18 people linked to Caro Quintero, including six family members, freezing their U.S. assets.
+In June, the U.S. Treasury Department imposed sanctions on 18 people linked to Caro Quintero, including six family members, freezing their U.S. assets.

-More than 70,000 people have been killed in drug-related killings in Mexico since 2007 when the government launched a militarized attack on the warring cartels.
+More than 70,000 people have been killed in drug-related violence in Mexico since 2007 when the government launched a militarized attack on the warring cartels.

 President Enrique Pena Nieto, who took office in December, has shifted the focus away from going after cartel bosses to tackling violent crimes such as extortion and kidnapping.